-In general, the correct equation should be found in the relevant fastener technical specification, e.g. ISO 9152 for Titanium fasteners (Reference 5.1).
+In general, it is important to find the correct equation in the relevant fastener technical specification, e.g. ISO 9152 for Titanium fasteners (Reference 5.1).

 For unified threads (UNC, UNF, etc) the same equations apply except that the pitch, p, is not normally given in the fastener specification.
 In order to use the above equations provided in Table 5-3, it is necessary to calculate first the pitch by inverting the ‘threads per inch’ specification, which is given in the thread designation.

-Tolerance information should also be taken into account in determining some or all of the dimensions used for stress calculations.
+It is also important to take into account tolerance information in determining some or all of the dimensions used for stress calculations.

 ISO 5855 (Reference 5.2) specifies the MJ-type thread, which is specially suited for aerospace applications and has a larger diameter at the thread root to improve the fastener’s fatigue life.
 The UNJ thread is the analogous modification for unified threads.